leandrofcr/estudos-java/README.md

-### Repository with exercises regarding the Java course - Object-Oriented Programming + Projects
+### Repository with exercises regarding the Java course - Object-Oriented Programming
 ##### The course covers concepts such as:

 - Programming logic and algorithms;